 - Elite status giving

-Our Take: On the highest end, Diamond elite status offers the best perks for Hilton’s most loyal travelers.
-Getting to this tier requires a lot more travel, but Hilton again gives you the opportunity to earn the status just by holding a certain card.
+On the highest end, Diamond elite status offers the best perks for Hilton’s most loyal travelers.
+Getting to this tier requires a lot more travel but Hilton again gives you the opportunity to earn the status by holding a certain card.

 Another notable benefit is free access to premium Wi-Fi.
-While all other status tiers include free Wi-Fi, the premium Wi-Fi option is usually an additional charge (~$7 to $15 per day, depending on the hotel).
+All other status tiers include free Wi-Fi but the premium Wi-Fi option is usually an additional charge (~$7 to $15 per day, depending on the hotel).
 Hilton describes it as “up to three times the speed of standard internet and ideal for high-definition video streaming and large file downloads.”
-While they don’t guarantee a specific download speed, they do promise that it is adequate for streaming and heavy internet work.
+They don’t guarantee a specific download speed, but they do promise that it is adequate for streaming and heavy internet work.

 As with the Gold tier, you can expect to earn lots of Hilton points.
 Diamond members earn 100% bonus points, meaning 20 total Hilton points per dollar spent at most hotels.